jekyll/jekyll/docs/_posts/2019-08-18-jekyll-4-0-0-released.markdown

 gem "jekyll", "~> 4.0"
 ```

 Then run `bundle update` to update all dependencies.
-Unless you're using third-party plugins that
+Unless you're using
-haven't yet added support for Jekyll 4.0, you should be good to go.
+third-party plugins that haven't yet added support for Jekyll 4.0, you should be
+good to go.

+Plugins and themes authors must loosen jekyll dependency in their `gemspec` file to allow for Jekyll v4.0:

+`spec.add_runtime_dependency "jekyll", ">= 3.6", "< 5.0"`

-Feel free to reach out on our [community forum](https://talk.jekyllrb.com) if you need some help.
+Feel free to reach out on our [community forum](https://talk.jekyllrb.com) if you have any question.

 Many thanks to the 139 contributors who made this release possible (in alphabetical order):
 Aidan Fitzgerald, Akshat Kedia, Ale Muñoz, Alex Wood, Alexey Kopytko, Alexey Pelykh, Ali Thompson,